eleekku/minirt/README.md

 # MiniRT: A Ray-Tracer project
 MiniRT is a C project that implements ray-tracing algorithm using the MLX42 graphics library.
-The program generates images of scenes defined in `.rt` files b rendering simple geometric shapes with lighting and transformation capabilities.
+The program generates images of scenes defined in `.rt` files by rendering simple geometric shapes with lighting and transformation capabilities.

 ## Features
 - Objects: